PlatformForge818/PlatformForge/README.md

 - No hard-coded paths
 - Minimal dependencies
 - Clear and predictable output
-- Suitable for automation and scripting
+- Automation-friendly design
-- Well-documented behavior
+- Clear and structured documentation

 ---